Angelina Jolie Getting Married 7 Months After Nasty Brad Pitt Split? — Report

 As for Brad’s take on Angie’s alleged upcoming marriage? — Brad reportedly believes that Angie has moved on to “get back at him,” after their marriage imploded.
 Although he allegedly thinks Angie’s new relationship is a revenge plot, he is “feeling threatened,” according to the mag.
 This is allegedly because he and Angie’s custody battle hasn’t been resolved.

 Brad and Angie reached a private, temporary custody agreement on Sept.
-30, which granted her full physical custody of their six kids — Maddox, 15, Pax, 12, Zahara, 11, Shiloh, 10, and twins Knox and Vivienne, 8.
-Brad was granted with visitation approved by a therapist.
+30, which granted her full physical custody of their six children — Maddox, 15, Pax, 12, Zahara, 11, Shiloh, 10, and twins Knox and Vivienne, 8.
+Brad was granted visitation rights, but each meeting with the children had to be approved by a therapist.
 And, speaking of the kids — Angie “may introduce her new man to her children in LA within the next few weeks,” a source tells the mag.
 Wow!
 Talk about moving fast!

+Angie tied the knot with Brad in Aug.
+2014, after 10 years together.
+In case you didn’t know, the actress said “I do” a total of two times before Brad.
+Her first marriage to Jonny Lee Miller, 44, in March 1996, came to an end in Feb.
+1999.
+Then, she moved on to Billy Bob Thornton, 61, when the two tied the knot in May 2000.
+Angie and Billy divorced in May 2003.

 HollywoodLifers, do you think Angie is really engaged?!